 "Attendees came to the flower farm and watched me demonstrate how to put together a simple garden flower arrangement, together with learning how to care for flowers once they are cut," Carolyn says.
 "They then strolled the farm and cut whatever flowers they liked for their own arrangements."

 Twenty-three students worked at farm tables set up in the apple orchard, sipping drinks and eating small bites as part of the experience.
 Not only was the workshop successful, it also achieved several other goals, Carolyn says.

 "From a business perspective, we wanted to educate people about locally-grown, seasonal flowers.
 Also, it is another way to generate income and have more local people become aware of our business."

-Carolyn and Kelly also held holiday wreath-making workshops in December, priced at $75 per person.
+Carolyn and Kelly also hold holiday wreath-making workshops in December, priced at $85 per person.
 Says Carolyn: "Don't worry about your farm not being 'perfect.'
-I always worry about the chaos that we have going on behind the scenes, the list of unfinished projects that I see and think about all the time, but to be honest, the visitor to the farm doesn't see it.
+I always think about the chaos that we have going on behind the scenes, the list of unfinished projects that I have going all the time, but to be honest, the visitor to the farm doesn't see it.
 Instead, they just love spending the afternoon with you amongst the beauty of flowers and greens."

 Called From Field to Vase, the gatherings sought to convene "a welcoming, creative, and instructional space for aspiring and seasoned florists looking to hone their skills, share ideas, tour working flower farms, and meet others in an environment of luminous inspiration and camaraderie," Erin says.